ls-paulattara/APDC/README.md

 This site was created using Firebase as a back-end for authentication, user db, cloud functions, and hosting.
 O the front-end, React, along with [Semantic UI for React](https://react.semantic-ui.com/)

+### Documentation

-Public documentation that was shared with the customer can be found [here](https://docs.google.com/document/d/17zrPIYwdgGASc8qpmKXxsTRKmZQr5n6aQxYrBcooDxY/edit?usp=sharing)
+- Public documentation that was shared with the customer can be found [here](https://docs.google.com/document/d/17zrPIYwdgGASc8qpmKXxsTRKmZQr5n6aQxYrBcooDxY/edit?usp=sharing)
+- Internal documentation within Lightspeed can be found [here](https://docs.google.com/document/d/183P8aQX4IN49a6kn74GqT35Yyzi8bQklcTWX4UC9d2g/edit?usp=sharing)

+### Run Locally

+To run the project, the following steps are needed:

+1. `npm run start`
+2. Navigate to localhost:3000

+Note: You can sign up with a Lightspeed account and will automatically be given admin permissions.

+### Deploying Changes

 To deploy changes made, the following steps are needed:

-Front-End
+**Front-End**

 1. Navigate to the root of the project.
-2. npm run build
+2. `npm run build`
-3. firebase deploy --only hosting:au-pied-de-cochon
+3. `firebase deploy --only hosting:au-pied-de-cochon`

-Back-End
+**Back-End**

-1.  firebase deploy --only functions:apdc_api
+1.  `firebase deploy --only functions:apdc_api`

-Deployed Google Cloud Functions for the backend
+There are 2 Google Cloud Functions deployed for the backend:

-apdc_api: for the official live account
+- apdc_api: for the official live account
-apcd_api: for the sandbox account
+- apcd_api: for the sandbox account
-Each backend function is linked to its respective frontent (so the live account is using the apdc_api function and the sandbox account is using the apcd_api function)

-To run the project, the following steps are needed:

-1. npm run start
-2. Navigate to localhost:3000
+Both are deployed and used depending on whether the official web app is used for live data or the sandbox web app is used for test data.

 ### Objective